Climate change and civilizational collapse: 2010s–present

 In late 2010s, several articles have attracted attention for their predictions of apocalyptic impacts caused by climate change.
 Firstly, there was "The Uninhabitable Earth", a July 2017 New York magazine article by David Wallace-Wells, which had become the most-read story in the history of the magazine, and was later adapted into a book.
 Another was "What if we stopped pretending?", an article written for The New Yorker by Jonathan Franzen in September 2019.
 Both articles were heavily criticized by the fact-checking organization Climate Feedback for the numerous inaccuracies about tipping points in the climate system and other aspects of climate change research.

 Other examples of this genre include "What Comes After the Coming Climate Anarchy?", a year 2022 article for TIME magazine by Parag Khanna, which had asserted that hundreds of millions of people dying in the upcoming years and the global population standing at 6 billion by the year 2050 was a plausible worst-case scenario.
 Further, some reports, such as "the 2050 scenario" from the Australian Breakthrough – National Centre for Climate Restoration and the self-published Deep Adaptation paper by Jem Bendell had attracted substantial media coverage by making allegations that the outcomes of climate change are underestimated by the conventional scientific process.
 Those reports did not go through the peer review process, and the scientific assessment of these works finds them of very low credibility.

 Notably, subsequent writing by David Wallace-Wells had stepped back from the claims he made in either version of The Uninhabitable Earth.
 In 2022, he authored a feature article for The New York Times, which was titled "Beyond Catastrophe: A New Climate Reality Is Coming Into View".
 The following year, Kyle Paoletta argued in Harper's Magazine that the shift in tone made by David Wallace-Wells was indicative of a larger trend in media coverage of climate change taking place.

-In October 2024, 44 climate scientists published an open letter to the Nordic Council of Ministers, claiming that according to scientific studies in the past few years, the risk of collapse of the Atlantic meridional overturning circulation has been greatly underestimated, that it can occur in the next few decades, and that some changes are already happening.
+In October 2024, 44 climate scientists published an open letter to the Nordic Council of Ministers, claiming that according to scientific studies in the past few years, the risk of collapse of the Atlantic meridional overturning circulation had been greatly underestimated, that it could occur in the next few decades, and that some changes were already happening.
 Climate change may weaken the AMOC through increases in ocean heat content and elevated flows of freshwater from melting ice sheets.
 The collapse of the AMOC would be a severe climate catastrophe, resulting in a cooling of the Northern Hemisphere.
 It would have devastating and irreversible impacts especially for Nordic countries, but also for other parts of the world.
 Others disagree.